antrikshmutha/FirstProject/README.md

 Q5 - What is the best month to visit Seattle based on the pricing and availibilty?

 Data Understanding: By observing the data, I found that answering questions mentioned above doesn't specifically require machine learning algorithms.
 While machine learning provides us with powerful predictive techniques, descriptive analytics is sufficient to serve the purpose.
 Please refer the jupyter notebook for the analysis.

+Data Preparation: For the Airbnb Calendar Dataset, there were around 20% missing values for the ratings.
 The missing values were filled using the mean for the ratings.
 Using the mean made more sense as the range of the ratings was very less and so mean would have given a satisfactory result.

+Data Modeling: The data was manipulated for performing descriptive analysis using groupby and sort

+Evaluation: It was found that availability is generally high in the months of October, November, December with prices around $140 for one night.

-Please follow the link to visit my blog: https://antrikshnostrum.blogspot.com/2020/06/seen-space-needle-yet.html
+Deploymenmt: Results are summarized in a blog for which the link is mentioned below Please follow the link to visit my blog: https://antrikshnostrum.blogspot.com/2020/06/seen-space-needle-yet.html